IS SUNSCREEN TOXIC FOR OUR CORAL REEFS?

 Keep reading to find out the answer and if there are any safer alternatives.

 Many of the world's coral reefs have been catastrophically damaged over the past few years.
-Roughly 50 percent of the coral in the Great Barrier Reef has died since 2016.
-A staggering 80 percent of the coral reefs in the Carribean are now gone.
+Roughly 50 percent of the coral in the Great Barrier Reef in Australia has died since 2016.
+A staggering 80 percent of the coral reefs in the Caribbean are now gone.

 This is in part due to the warming of coastal waters, but a huge part of it has to do with harmful chemicals washing into the ocean - Chemicals that are in our sunscreen.
 When coral gets exposed to too much pollution, it begins to bleach.
 When coral bleaches, it disturbs the ecosystem of algae that live there and that provide the reef with food.

-This disruption causes the algae to die off, which ultimately leads to the coral becoming more vulnerable to disease and death.
+This disruption causes ocean acidification which leads the algae to die off, and ultimately the coral becoming more vulnerable to disease and death.

 There are two main categories of sunscreen: physical and chemical.
 Physical sunscreen is made from minuscule particles that work by deflecting the sun's rays.
 Chemical sunscreens are made from synthetic ingredients that work by absorbing UV rays before they have a chance to absorb into the skin.

 Both work well to protect our skin from sun damage.
 The problem is, they both wash off into the water and are toxic to oceanic life.